Non-invasive micro-test technology: Live sample preparation

 Different samples need different amounts of preparation work.
 For example, small organisms, condensed organelles, and cultured cells, tissues, or organs can be measured with little alteration, but anything below the skin or surface of large organisms must be exposed in order to measure.
 Generally, once the sample is prepared so that the desired measurement site is revealed, NMT causes no further damage or interference with the test; because of this, NMT is most commonly used for measuring live, intact samples.

-The live sample must be secured in a Petri dish so it doesn’t move or shift.
+The live sample must be secured in a Petri dish so it does not move or shift.
 A single cell can be adhered by means such as a polylysine-coated slide; this also works for other small samples like condensed organelles.
 Large tissue samples like roots may be weighted down with filter paper and resin tiles.
 Plenty of other large samples can be measured as well, such as organs or whole small organisms like zebrafish.

 Liquid media composition

 The sample must be surrounded by liquid media, which will be different depending on the sample type, purpose of the test, and ions/molecules that will be measured.
-This media is a useful way to manipulate the sample’s environment by adding things like drugs, stressors, or other biotic/abiotic stimuli.
+This media is a useful way to manipulate the sample's environment by adding things like drugs, stressors, or other biotic/abiotic stimuli.

 This step can be the most challenging simply because it allows many possibilities for test manipulation.
 To get started in designing a specific new test, there is plenty of literature documenting successful composition of liquid media.